dustin10/kaftui/README.md

 ## Key Bindings

-There are some key bindings for the `kaftui` application which are global while others are dependent upon the currently active widget.The following key bindings apply no matter which widget is currently selected.
+There are some key bindings for the `kaftui` application which are global while others are dependent upon the screen the user is currently viewing and the active widget within that screen.
+The following key bindings apply globally.

 * `esc` - Exits the `kaftui` application.
 * `tab` - Changes focus from the current widget to the next available one.

 The number keys can be used to switch between the various screens available in the `kaftui` application.
-The following screens are available to the user depending on the configuration of the application.
+The following screens are available to the user depending on the configuration used when executing the application.

 * `Records` - Displays the records consumed from the Kafka topic.
 * `Stats` - Displays basic statistics for the Kafka consumer.
 * `Schema Registry` - Browse schemas in the registry.
 Only available when the schema registry has been configured.
 * `Settings` - Displays the active configuration values being used by the application.

-> If logs have been enabled using the procedure outlined above, then an additional `Logs` screen will be available for selection in the menu which allows the user to view them within the application.
+* `Logs` - Displays the logs produced by the application.
+Only available when logs have been enabled.
+These logs can be useful when trying to debug issues with the application.

 The active key bindings will be displayed in the UI on the right side of the footer and will vary depending on the screen that is currently being viewed within the application.